 Based on the above achievements, Pharco started the below initiatives:

-Locally: Pharco is fully committed to the Presidential Program (Egypt free of virus C) by delivering all treatment requirements at lowest possible cost.
+Locally: Pharco is fully committed to the Presidential Program (Egypt free of virus C) by delivering all treatment requirements at the lowest possible cost.
 Pharco focused on the importance of awareness, reaching millions of Egyptians every month through a dedicated social media campaign.
 Pharco partnered with all major healthcare NGOs, partnered with Tahya Masr to supply medications at cost, and supplied 8 state of the art mobile clinics.
-The result was Egypt celebrating the treatment of 870,000 patients, and the official finalization of Ministry of Health Virus C waiting lists.
+The result was Egypt celebrating with Ministry of Health, 830,000 cured patients and the finalization of Hepatitis C waiting lists.

 Globally: Pharco partnered with Prime Pharma to initiate Tour n Cure, an international program for medical tourism.
-The program encourages patients worldwide to visit Egypt for a week to do all needed medical check-ups, have the treatment coarse as prescribed by the best doctors, and enjoy the beauty of Egypt, at less than 80% of the worldwide cost.
-Lionel Messi, Dani Alves, and Ahmed Hossam (Mido) are currently active program ambassadors.
+The program encourages patients worldwide to visit Egypt for a week to do all the needed medical check-ups, have the treatment course as prescribed by the best doctors, and enjoy the beauty of Egypt, at less than 80% of the worldwide cost.
+Lionel Messi, Dani Alves, Ahmed Hossam (Mido), Mohamed Hamaki are currently active program ambassadors.